trombik/motbot/docs/README.md

 - its text SHOULD be neutral point of view.
 Everyone is biased, but try to be neutral.
 - its text MAY include a context to explain the background
-- its text MUST be original, MUST not be copy of others
+- its text MUST be original, or MUST be a tweet with author's permission
 - its media content MUST be either:
   - an URL to the media
   - an original material of the submitter